Keep Your E-Mail (and Resume) Out of the Spam Filters

 Even if someone is expecting to receive a message from you, the strategies, below, for avoiding the filtering software traps should help.
 Note that doing any one of these things MAY be OK, but doing several of them in the same message is asking for trouble.

-- Expect that some of your messages may not get through to the recipient, and use that fact as a reason to follow up on your e-mail.
+Expect that some of your messages may not get through to the recipient, and use that fact as a reason to follow up on your e-mail with a phone call.